bcgov/alcs/bin/migrate-files/README.md

 - `document_id` is the primary key from the documents table
 - `filename` is the filename metadata from the documents table

+Note: SRWs are stored in the application folder but imported separately

 ## Libraries Used

 os: used to interact with the file system